rhitabratakarar/Dotnet_DevZone/DependencyInjection/README.md

 3. Container (DI Container) (Program.cs) - The last entity is the container, which is responsible for injecting the dependency (Service) through constructor dependency injection pattern.
 The DI container is a part of a DI framework and provides a centralized way to manage dependencies and their lifetimes throughout the application.

-This design pattern is popularly implemented by many modern frameworks, including ASP.NET Core, but it's not limited to any specific framework.

-The approach is simple: a class should not directly create instances of another class it depends on; instead, the "to-be-used class" is injected by the DI container.
-This creates low coupled code that is easier to extend and maintain.

 #### The approach looks like this: